Isabel Flick: Later life and death

 She returned to her hometown of Collarenebri in 1978, where her fellow Aboriginal community recognised her political experience and courage, and even non-Aboriginal people of her town acknowledged her, as well.
 Her relationship with Aud had ended before she returned.
 Her popularity was proved when was chosen by both Aboriginal and non-Aboriginal people to be the spokesperson of their town.
 From her time in Sydney, she had a vast amount of resources and connections, which allowed her to implement special initiatives in her town.
 She was able to negotiate well and deal with various egos, which made her easy to work with.

 On her return home, she also entered into a relationship with childhood friend, Ted Thorne.
 The two had always been friends and they now were happy together.
 Segregation still was present in Collarenebri, but it was definitely a different place to when Flick first lived there.
 Flick lobbied for fairness and equality in this region and also for a fairer system with housing, health and education.
 Aboriginal employment was a major win for Flick, as it meant Aboriginal people were given the opportunity to be in the workforce with the white population.

 Throughout the 1980s, she fought a difficult battle, along with her sister Rose Flick, to protect the carved trees at the Bora Ground site in Collymongle, northern New South Wales, which was a sacred part of their Aboriginal community.

 Flick had surgery in December 1995.
 In 1996, Flick travelled to Sydney to teach Aboriginal history at Tranby Aboriginal College in Glebe.
 She was on the board of directors at this college, where she taught Aboriginal history.
 At this time she also moved away from Collarenebri to Gunnedah with Thorne, still being involved with her activist work especially with the land council.

 In her final years, Flick developed lung cancer due to many years of smoking.
 She had chemotherapy and her family cared for her until she died on 16 February 2000.
 (Note: Flick's autobiography, published posthumously in 2004, gives her year of death both as 2000 [p. xiv, xviii] and, erroneously, as 2002 [p.
 254].)
 Her family received condolences from the premier of New South Wales and the deputy prime minister of Australia.

 Recognition

-Flick was known as a powerful and inspirational speaker.
-She is said to have had "many lives" because of her many experiences.
+Flick has been described as a powerful and inspirational speaker, and as having "many lives" because of the breadth of her experiences.

 For her service to the community, Isabel Ann Flick was awarded the Order of Australia Medal in 1986.

 She was honoured by the Tranby Aboriginal Cooperative College, where she had taught, and by her community in 1993, and then again at her death.